lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 So, if I have a valid card, I can print it.
 Nice.
 Now let's parse the original abbreviation string.

-## Parsing a Suit and a Value From A String
+## Parsing A Suit And A Value From A String

 First I'll parse the suit.
 My first take is: